Pod mutations

 Best practices

-1. Use meaningful names: Give mutations descriptive names that indicate their purpose, so as to not have to look into the configuration to be be able to tell a mutation's purpose.
+1. Use meaningful names: Give mutations descriptive names that indicate their purpose so as not to have to look into the configuration to be able to tell a mutation's purpose.

-2. Test in non-production: Validate mutation behavior in a test environment first, if possible.
+3. Test in non-production: If possible, validate mutation behavior in a test environment.

 Limitations

 • Mutations only apply to newly created pods.
-Similarly, changes to mutations don't affect existing pods until they are recreated.
+Similarly, mutation changes don't affect existing pods until they are recreated.

 • Some pod configurations cannot be modified.
 Refer to the information above on what can be modified.
-Anything that is not mentioned is outside of the scope for pod mutations at this time.
+Anything that is not mentioned is beyond the scope of pod mutations now.

 Troubleshooting